-Wet toilet paper is a beast to remove from trees.
-So wait until the sun evaporates dew; or, if rain is predicted, start removal right away.
+Pull down the paper with a rake or blast it away with a leaf blower.
+Wet toilet paper is a beast to remove, so wait until the sun evaporates dew.
+But if there’s rain in the forecast, start removal right away.